 New commercial building sq. ft. permitted (in thousands): Data from building permits approved by the Development Services Department.
 Includes new commercial construction, and commercial additions.
 Does not include group housing.

 Municipal Workforce Measures

 Municipal workforce measures show trends for City of Raleigh employees, part-time and full.
-Additional metrics are available within the Human Resources budget section.

 Employee count: Total number of employees as of July 1 each year, except 2020 which is February 1.